My-Finance-Report/yearly_report/README.md

 # Bugs

-- Batch calls to open ai to make less likely to error out -> increase timeout
 - Sankey currently only allows one intermediate node
-- need to build the example file endpoint, right now it doesnt actually work

 - the adjust page has no margins and is super confusing -> can we just remove this all together?

 - the configuration page is just wacky
   -> maybe we can reuse elements from onboarding

 - consider showing the source we associate with the file before we upload
 - the llm seems bad at getting dates, may need to include more file context
-- ability to add and remove categories and sources
-  -- deletes just need to make sure that there are no transactions
-- use llm to determine file regex and keywords
 - link to log in on the landing page